SymfonyCasts/EasyAdminBundle/sfcasts/fields.md

 # Fields

-Coming soon...

-Okay, let's open up the user's section.
-Easy admin has a concept of fields, a field controls, how a property is displayed on the index page, but also how it's displayed inside of a form.
-So the field completely defines it completely defines that field inside the admin by default, easy admin, just guesses, which fields to include on the index page and on the form.
-But usually you'll want to control this how via the configure fields method in the credit controller.
-So in this is open user credit controller and you can actually already see it's so common that it generates a configure fields inside of here.
-So I'm gonna uncommon that.
-And for now you notice that you can either return an array or you can return an Iterable.
-I usually return an ITER role by saying yield.
-So right now I'm just going to one field.
-I'm gonna say, yield field, colon new.
-That's how you create a new field.
-And here you put like the property name for that.
-So ID all right.
-When I refresh, we have ID and nothing else.
+Okay, let's open up the "User's" section.
+EasyAdmin has a concept of fields.
+A field controls how a property is displayed on the index page, but also how it's displayed inside of a form.
+So the field completely defines that field inside the admin.
+By default, EasyAdmin just guesses which fields to include on the index page and form, but *usually*, you'll want to control this.
+How?
+Via the `configureFields()` method in the CRUD controller.
+In this case, open `UserCrudController.php`... and you can already see that it's so common, it has already generated a `configureFields()` inside of here.
+I'm going to uncomment that.

+For now, you'll notice that you can either return an array or an iterable.
+I usually return an iterable by saying `yield Field::new()` and give it the property name `'id'`.

+When I refresh... we have "ID" and nothing else.

-Now there in easy admin, there are many, many different types of fields like text fields, uh, boo fields and association fields.
-And it does its best to guess which type to use.
-So in this case, you can't really see it.
-But when we said ID, it is guessing that this is an ID field.
-So instead of just saying field, call new and letting it guess what I usually do is tell the exact field type I want.
-So you'll notice here when I change it in refresh.
-That makes absolutely no difference because it was already guessing that this is an, an ID field type.
+In EasyAdmin, there are *many* different types of fields, such as text fields, boolean fields, and association fields, and it does its best to guess which type to use.
+In this case, you can't really see it, but when we said `'id'`, it's guessing that this is an `IdField`.
+So instead of just saying `Field::new()` and letting it guess, what I prefer to do is state the exact field type I want.
+Notice when I change it and refresh... that makes absolutely no difference because it was already guessing that this is an `IdField` type.

-So how do we figure out what all the field types are?
-Well, of course, documentation is one way.
-If you look on the web deal of a toolbar, there's actually a little easy admin tool bar.
-You can click into that and show you some basic information about what's going on and has a link to the document.
-So I'm gonna open this and kind of keep it handy inside of here.
+how do we figure out what all of the field types are?
+Documentation is the most obvious way.
+If you look on the web debug toolbar, there's a little EasyAdmin tool bar.
+Click into that and it will show you some basic information about what's going on.
+It also has a link to the document.
+I'll open this and keep it handy.
 It has a field section and down here, field types.
-So there is your big list of all of the different field types inside of easy admin.
-Or if you want, you can go directly and look at the library.
-So vendor easy Corp, easy admin bundle source field, and here is the entire directory full of all of the different fields you can have.
-So let's add a few more fields inside of here.
-So if you look in the user entity, you can see of ID, email roles, password enabled, first name, last time avatar, and then a couple of association fields.
-So let's add a couple more fields for some of those.
-So I'm going to yield a text field, one of the most basic fields, call on call new for first name,
+So there's your big list of all of the different field types inside of EasyAdmin. *Or*, if you want, you can go directly to library, which is in `/vendor/easycorp/easyadmin-bundle/src/Field`. *Here* is the entire directory full of all of the different fields you can have.
+Let's add a few more fields inside of here.

-Repeat that for last name.
-And then for that enabled field, I'm going to yield a buoy field, new enabled.
-Then finally I have a created at field inside of there.
-So I'll yield a date, field calling new, and then it's called my property is called created at so I'm just listening to same properties that I have here inside of my I entity.
-You don't see created ad only because I'm getting it from this timetable entity trait
+If you look in the `User.php` entity, you can see `$id`, `$email`, `$roles`, `$password`, `$enabled`, `$firstName`, `$lastName`, `$avatar`, and then a couple of association fields.
+Let's add a couple more fields for some of those.
+I'll `yield TextField::new('firstName')`... repeat that for `$lastName`... and then for that `$enabled` field, I'm going to `yield BooleanField::new('enabled')`.
+Finally, I have a `$createdAt` field inside here, so I'll `yield DateField::new()`, and then my property is called `'createdAt'`.
+So I'm just listing the same properties that I have here inside of my entity.
+You don't see `$createdAt` here only because I'm getting it from this `TimestampableEntity` trait.

-Anyways, with just this config here, if we move over and refresh beautiful.
-So the text renders like a text date knows how to handle date fields and the buoyant field gives us this nice little, uh, switcher.
-So as a challenge instead of rendering the first name and the last name columns, could we combine this into a single full name field?
-Well, let's try it.
-I'm gonna say yield full, full name inside of here.
-Now this is not a real property.
-If I go over to user, there is no full name property, but I do have inside of here a get full name method.
-So the question is, is it gonna be, be smart enough because I have full name here to read this, get full name method.
+Anyways, with just this config, if we move over and refresh... beautiful!
+The text renders like a text, date knows how to handle date fields, and the boolean field gives us this nice little switch.

+As a challenge, instead of rendering the "First Name" and "Last Name" columns, could we combine this into a single "Full Name" field?
+Let's try it!

+I'll say `yield` `fullName` right here.
+This is not a real property.
+If I go over to `User.php`, the `$fullName` property does not exist. *But*, I do have a `getFullName()` method.
+So the question is: Will it be smart enough - because I have `'fullName'` here - to read this `getFullName()` method?
+And (I bet, you know the answer)... it does!

-And I bet, you know, the answer it does behind the scenes, easy admin uses the property accessor component of Symfony.
-It's the same component that's used inside of its form system.
-And it's really good at doing things like you giving it full name and it figuring out that it can access it via a get full name method.
-So back in configure fields,
+Behind the scenes, EasyAdmin uses the `PropertyAccessor` component of Symfony.
+It's the same component that's used inside of its form system, and it's really good at doing things like what we just did.

-I,

-One field I forgot to put was email.
-So I'm gonna yield text, field, call, new email, and no surprise over here.
-It renders correctly, but this is a case where if you want, there's actually a more specific field for that.
-It is email field.
-And the only difference it makes is it renders with a link to that.
-And also if we look at the form

-And when you look at the form, it's now gonna be rendering as an input type = email.
+Back in `configureFields()`, I forgot to add an "email" field, so I'll say `yield TextField::new('email')`.
+And, no surprise, over here... it renders correctly. *But*, this is a case where, if you want, there's actually a more specific field for that: `EmailField`.
+The only difference it makes is that it renders with a link to each email.
+When you look at the form, it will now be rendering as an `<input type="email">`.

-Now the real power of the fields is that you can configure each one of these further.
-Some options on these are shared by all types.
-Like for example, you can call arrow, add CSS class to any field, to add a CSS class to it.
-That's a super handy thing, but some options are specific to the field type itself.
-For example, boo field has a render as switch method and we can pass this false.
-What this tells it to do is instead of running the school a switch thing, it's not, I'm just going to say yes, which is probably a good idea because it was pretty easy to disable a user from this, um, menu a few seconds ago.
-So this is great.
-We can control which fields are shown.
+The real power of fields is that you can configure each one of these further.
+Some options for these are shared by all types.
+For example, you can call `->addCssClass()` to any field to add a CSS class to it.
+That's a super handy thing, *but* some options are specific to the field type itself, such as `BooleanField` has a `->renderAsSwitch()` method and we can pass this `false`.
+Now, instead of running this little switch, it just says "YES".
+This is probably a good idea because it was pretty easy to disable a user from this menu earlier.

-And we know that there are methods you can call on each field object to configure its behavior.
-We're remember fields control, both how things are rendered on the index page and how they're rendered on the form.
-So right now, if we go to the form, yeah,
+This is great!
+We can control which fields are shown, *and* we know that there are methods you can call on each field object to configure its behavior.
+But remember, fields control both how things are rendered on the index page *and* how they're rendered on the form.
+Right now, if we go to the form... yeah.
 That's what I expected.
-These are the five fields that we've configured though.
-It's not perfect for one.
-I do like having an ID column on my index page, but I do not like having an ID field in my form.
-So next let's learn how to show certain fields only on certain pages and a few more tricks for configuring them.
+These are the five fields that we've configured.
+It's not perfect, though.
+I *do* like having an "ID" column on my index page, but I do *not* like having an "ID" field in my form.

+So next, let's learn how to *only* show certain fields on certain pages.
+We'll also learn a few more tricks for configuring them.